iPhone 14 Will Reportedly Come With a Better Front Camera

 Read more: iPhone 14: Every Exciting Rumor and Leak About Apple's Next iPhone

-The iPhone 14 is expected to be launched in the fall, and is also rumored to ditch the notched display and get rid of the iPhone Mini, leaving an iPhone 14, iPhone 14 Pro, iPhone 14 Max and iPhone 14 Pro Max.
+The iPhone 14 is expected to be launched in the fall and is rumored to ditch the notched display.
+Apple is also expected to get rid of the iPhone Mini, leaving an iPhone 14, iPhone 14 Pro, iPhone 14 Max and iPhone 14 Pro Max in the new lineup.
 Screen sizes are also expected to get a little bigger, while physical SIM cards could also be on the way out as iPhones move to eSIM only.

 Apple didn't immediately respond to a request for comment.